-The types of data we collect will depend on how you access and interact with this website.
+The types of data we collect will depend on how you access and use this website.

-NHS inform deals with personal and sensitive data, as classified under the Data Protection Act 1998 (DPA).
+NHS inform deals with personal and sensitive data, as classified under the data protection legislation.

 NHS inform contains a number of web forms that deliver to NHS 24 and NHS Health Scotland.